-- Conducting research that spans from state-of-the-art laboratories to clinics and communities around the world
+Conducting research that spans from state-of-the-art laboratories to clinics and communities around the world

-- Some of the most talented teachers and scholars anywhere in the world
+    - Some of the most talented teachers, researchers and scholars anywhere in the world

     - Accessible and committed to students

     - Committed to diversity, practice and mentoring students

     - Doing amazing research in laboratories, clinics, communities, companies and elsewhere, in NC and around the world

     - Publishing groundbreaking, peer-reviewed articles that have impact

     - ~1700 students; they’re diverse, smart, creative and dedicated to making the world safer and healthier

     - Creative, inventive, innovative